HD-1500 Series Autonomous Mobile Robot

-LD Series - Autonomous Mobile Robots
+You are currently viewing the LD Series Autonomous Mobile Robots page.

-The Omron LD Mobile Robot is a self navigating Autonomous Mobile Robot (AMR) designed for dynamically moving material in challenging environments that may include confined passageways as well as dynamic and peopled locations.
+The Omron LD Mobile Robot is a self-navigating Autonomous Mobile Robot (AMR) designed for dynamically moving material in challenging environments that may include confined passageways as well as dynamic and peopled locations.
 Unlike traditional autonomously guided vehicles (AGVs), Omron Mobile Robot requires no facility modifications, such as floor magnets or navigational beacons, saving users deployment costs.
 The LD includes Omron’s proprietary software and controls allowing it to intelligently navigate around people and unplanned obstacles, that render traditional AGVs incapacitated and it can be programmed and functional within a day.
 Designed for developers, integrators, and end-users the system can be customized for a variety of applications and payloads.
-Manufacturing, warehousing, clean tech, and laboratories are just a few environments ideal for the mobile robot.
+Manufacturing, warehousing, clean tech and laboratories are just a few environments ideal for the mobile robot.

 Compatible with other OMRON robots, mobile robot fleets and MES systems.

 Optimizes routing and adapts to changing conditions on the fly.